 A steady heartbeat drives good health.
 But sometimes, that steady beat can get thrown off rhythm.
 That's what happens with atrial fibrillation (AFib).

 AFib is a serious condition.
 But people who have it can lead normal, healthy lives.
-Here are five things you should know.
+According to the medical experts at Prairie Cardiovascular, here are five things you should know.